Hekel1989/amdPState_amdEPPSCaling_Configuration/README.md

 If you've configured `amd_pstate=active`, you can mix and match governors with EPP hints.
 Phoronix has an excellent breakdown of all the combinations of governors + EPP hints (referenced in the resources section at the end of this post).

 Personally, for my laptop usage, I still find `amd_pstate=passive` to be the best for my use case, but YMMV depending on the devices you're configuring this on, and your use case :)

+## 5. [OPTIONAL] Automating EPP Switching when on Battery/AC

+Thanks to the amazing work of [/jothiprasath](https://www.reddit.com/user/jothiprasath/), we've can now switch EPP Hints automatically when going from Battery to AC, and viceversa.

+Here's the link to his amazing work [Auto-EPP](https://github.com/jothi-prasath/auto-epp)

+>**NOTE: This hasn't been written by me and I've yet to test it, please make sure you have reviewed the code before deploying it to your machines**

 ### Resources:
 - an amazing Redditor (whose post I cannot find anymore) that served as a basis for this very post (if anyone finds it, please do let me know, and I'll reference them right away)